MicrosoftDocs/win32/desktop-src/Multimedia/the-playsound-function.md

 ---
 title: The PlaySound Function
-description: The PlaySound Function ms.assetid: 'ce405a13-c4ab-4c9a-bcfe-8d4427b3d2d8'
+description: The PlaySound Function ms.assetid: ce405a13-c4ab-4c9a-bcfe-8d4427b3d2d8
-keywords: ["multimedia audio,PlaySound function", "audio,PlaySound function", "waveform audio,PlaySound function", "PlaySound function,about", "sndPlaySound function", "PlaySound function,compared to sndPlaySound function"]
+keywords:
+- multimedia audio,PlaySound function
+- audio,PlaySound function
+- waveform audio,PlaySound function
+- PlaySound function,about
+- sndPlaySound function
+- PlaySound function,compared to sndPlaySound function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The PlaySound Function

-You can use the [**PlaySound**](playsound.md) function to play waveform audio if the sound fits into available memory.
-(The [**sndPlaySound**](sndplaysound.md) function offers a subset of the capabilities of PlaySound.
+You can use the [**PlaySound**](/windows/win32/Mmsystem/?branch=master) function to play waveform audio if the sound fits into available memory.
+(The [**sndPlaySound**](/windows/win32/Mmsystem/?branch=master) function offers a subset of the capabilities of PlaySound.
 To maximize the portability of your Win32-based application, use **PlaySound**, not **sndPlaySound**.)

 The **PlaySound** function allows you to specify a sound in one of three ways: